govardhananam/Attack-Classes-Prediction-using-Machine-Learning-Algorithms/README.md

 Just RUN on Google Collab or Juptypr notebook.

-Note: Make sure you run the code iterativerly as some of the variables hold same names Example: Confusion Matrix.
+Note: Make sure you run the code iterativerly as some of the variables hold same names.
+Example: Confusion Matrix.